Thinkmill/graphql/README.md

 }
 ```

-Retrieves all entities from a entity collection.
-Each entity can accept a standard list of query arguments.
+Retrieves all entities from a entity collection. `all{Entities}` queries accept a standard list of query arguments.
 These are:

 ### `where`